theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/misc-deltaq.md

 ### Execute DeltaQ in Parallel

 {: .box-tip }
-**Recommendation:** Parallel execution of several DataSources with the identical RFC destination is possible.
-However, the recommendation for parallel DeltaQ extractions is to use a separate RFC destination, e.g. XTRACT01, XTRACT02, etc.
+**Recommendation:** Parallel execution of several DataSources with the identical RFC destination is possible. <br> However, the recommendation for parallel DeltaQ extractions is to use a separate RFC destination, e.g. XTRACT01, XTRACT02, etc.

 *****
 #### Helpful Links about Extractors (DataSources)